IAG-tech/homelab/README.md

 # 🏠 Homelab

-This repository documents my hands-on learning about networks, Linux, system administration and security hardening through a personal homelab
+This repository documents my hands-on journey into networks, Linux, system administration and security hardening through a personal homelab.

 ## 🎯Goals

-- Build a solid base in networks (routing, VLAN,  DNS, VPNs)
+- Build a solid base in networks (routing, VLANs,  DNS, VPNs).
 - Improve security/hardening practices.
 - Strengthen Linux system administration skills.
 - Learn by doing instead of only reading or lab simulating.